-A significant advantage of passive microwave data for sea ice concentration retrieval is that atmospheric emission is typically in the SSM/I and SSMIS frequencies used in the algorithms.
-This provides all-sky capabilities and allows satellite passive microwave sensors to obtain complete, daily sea ice concentration fields.
+A significant advantage of passive microwave data for sea ice concentration retrieval is that atmospheric emission is typically in the frequencies used in the algorithms.
+This provides all-sky capabilities and allows satellite passive microwave sensors to obtain complete, daily sea ice concentration fields no matter the weather or the season.